 When looking for a scary or the best haunted house in Oklahoma look no further than the area of Cleveland, Akron, Toledo and Columbus, Oklahoma because this is an absolute hotbed for haunted houses which would also include the Akron area.
 Oklahoma has more haunted houses than almost any other state in America, and not only do they have several haunts but they have some of the best found anywhere.
 Oklahoma has many cities with great haunted houses especially Oklahoma area which has more of the top rated haunts than any other city in America.

-Do you want to know what we feel are the best haunted houses in Oklahoma?
-Do you want to know the Scariest Haunted Houses in Oklahoma?
+Do you want to know what we feel are the best haunted houses in Oklahoma City?
+Do you want to know the Scariest Haunted Houses in Tulsa?
 You will find Oklahoma haunted houses here at Hauntworld.com We want you to share your experiences on our Facebook page.

 Creepy Prairie Ghosts of Oklahoma

 For more than 100 years, residents of Oklahoma have been front-row eye-witnesses to one of the strangest and unexplainable phenomenon in the entire country: a triangle of eerie spook lights that runs 20 miles on each side stretching from Joplin, Missouri to Columbus, Kansas to Miami, Oklahoma known as the Spooksville Triangle.
 A few of the most famous spook lights include the Hornet Spooklight (located on the Devil’s Promenade) and the Miami Spook Light.

 The story behind the Miami Spook Light dates back to the late 19th century.
 Legend has it a mother sent her young daughter out one foggy night to look for stray cows from their farm.
 The mother gave the girl a lantern and sent her off, only to never see her again.
 The mother searched for her daughter night after night until she allegedly went insane with grief – the Miami Spook Light is said to be the light of her lantern, searching for her lost daughter.